 2. Principle of Least Privilege (PoLP)

 Users and services should only be granted the minimum level of access necessary to perform their tasks.
 PoLP minimizes the potential damage if an account is compromised or misused.
-IAM systems in a Zero Trust model must enable granular access controls, allowing administrators to define precise permissions for specific resources based on role, context, and risk.
+IAM systems in a Zero Trust model must enable granular access controls.

 3. Continuous Verification and Authorization

 Trust is not a one-time event.
 Even after initial authentication, a Zero Trust approach requires continuous monitoring and re-validation of access.
-IAM systems should dynamically adjust access privileges based on real-time signals, such as changes in user behavior, device posture, location, or threat intelligence.
-If anomalous activity is detected, access can be restricted or revoked immediately.
+IAM systems should dynamically adjust access privileges based on real-time signals.

 4. Centralized Identity Management

-Managing identities across a distributed and diverse IT landscape (on-premises, cloud, SaaS applications) can be complex.
-A centralized IAM solution helps to consistently enforce policies, simplify administration, improve visibility, and reduce the risk of orphaned accounts or inconsistent security postures.
-This often involves solutions like Single Sign-On (SSO) integrated with robust MFA.
+Managing identities across a distributed and diverse IT landscape can be complex.
+A centralized IAM solution helps to consistently enforce policies, simplify administration, and improve visibility across on-premises, cloud, and SaaS applications.

 5. Just-in-Time (JIT) Access